jasonwei0224/Spot4U/README.md

 # Spot 4 U
-This project is created at 2019 DeCode Congestioon Hackathon by City of the Vancouver.
+This project is done at 2019 DeCode Congestioon Hackathon by City of the Vancouver.
 The project provides users a map to look for available parking positions in Vancouver.

 ## Table of contents